AzmayenMurshid/macc/README.md

    npm install
    ```

+3. Set up your OpenAI API key for Sensai functionality

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm start
    ```

 ## Contributing

 We welcome contributions from the martial arts community!
-Whether it's suggesting new combinations, improving the algorithm, or enhancing the user interface, please feel free to:
+Whether it's improving the AI assistant, enhancing the user interface, or suggesting new features, please feel free to:

 1. Fork the repository
 2. Create a feature branch